pierangeloc/programs-as-data/presentation/deckset.md

 ![right fit](images/rule_v3.png)

-^ Our third version adds complex rules for Italy
+^ Our third version adds complex rules for Italy.
+This automatic documentation has become so successful that now business writes stories in terms of these pictures

 ---